Posted on 8 June 2020, updated on 6 December 2022.

 - You own your bare metal infrastructure

-- You want to take advantage of Kubernetes
+- You want to deploy Kubernetes to take advantage of it

 - You do not wish to migrate your application to the cloud